Code Monkey home page Code Monkey logo

 • A Polygon.

 The graphics scene framework allows you to arrange your geometry in a tree of QGraphicsItems and easily manipulate its components.
-Whatever you do, it's always QPainter who does the drawing.
-It is just abstracted away.
-Because QGraphicsItem is not derived from QObject, you don't have the signals/slots and so on, however you may use QGraphicsObject if you require them.
-The standard graphics item is more lightweight and includes certain additional features not provided by the widgets API.
-Similar to how there are standard widgets, there are a few basic graphics elements such as lines, rectangles, and so on.
-For everything unique, you must implement your own painting using QPainter, exactly like with widgets.
+Regardless of the complexity, QPainter handles the drawing, which is abstracted away.
+Since QGraphicsItem is not derived from QObject, it lacks signals/slots; however, you can use QGraphicsObject if you need those features.
+The standard graphics item is more lightweight and includes additional features not provided by the widgets API.
+Like standard widgets, there are basic graphics elements such as lines and rectangles.
+For unique elements, you must implement your own painting using QPainter, similar to custom widgets.

-If your geometry is simple and does not require interactive and hierarchical features, you should use QPainter directly.
-Use QGraphicsView for anything complex and interactive.
+If your geometry is simple and does not require interactive and hierarchical features, use QPainter directly.
+For anything complex and interactive, use QGraphicsView.

 Description Screenshot

-Movable Image - We'll make a scene, and the scene will be shown with the elements we'll be adding.
-The QGraphicsView object is a widget created in designer that is used to display the contents of a QGraphicsScene.
-A moveable object may be readily spawned on a graphics scene.
-Because the scene retains track of its items, deletion is not an issue.
-You can change the item's appearance by using the paint event.
+Movable Image - Create a scene and display it with elements added.
+The QGraphicsView object is a widget created in Designer to display the contents of a QGraphicsScene.
+A movable object can be easily spawned on a graphics scene.
+Since the scene keeps track of its items, deletion is not an issue.
+You can change the item's appearance using the paint event.

 Check out the Python implementation as well.